 Many ceremonies end with suggestions about how to integrate the experience.
 Often some exercises are done.
 You might make a “collage”, write a bit and then… you go home.

-“Bad-trips" we called it.
+“Bad trips” we called it.
 But many didn’t share what they experienced, because it was not what was expected.
-Especially when it was a “horror-trip” ..or so they thought.
+Especially when it was a “horror trip” ..or so they thought.
 There was little room for “sharing” and exchanging experiences.
-We all wanted to enjoy the promised: “colorful happy joyful connectedness”.
+We all wanted to enjoy the promised: “colourful happy joyful connectedness”.
 If this did NOT happen… we were lost.

-Nowadays, since a few years, the world is seeming to wake up.
+Nowadays, for a few years, the world seems to wake up.

-Psychedelic enhanced therapy is on its way out of the closet.
-The press is positive and more and more “retreat-places” offer legal ceremonies.
+Psychedelic-enhanced therapy is on its way out of the closet.
+The press is positive and more and more “retreat places” offer legal ceremonies.
 Books are out that talk about indigenous rituals and traditions.
-And similar as with meditation, the middle-European culture looks for other sources then our own.
+And similar to meditation, the middle-European culture looks for other sources than our own.

 Spirituality has to come from abroad.
 It has to be South America, Asia or at least a rural area with lots of “nature” to have a proper ceremony.
-Also the legal status plays a role.
+Also, legal status plays a role.
 That’s all not bad.
 But it’s not for everyone.

-What about all the suffering people that just want therapy because they have depression, PTSD, anxiety attacks and fears.. what if they do NOT have to money and the time to travel?
-What if they do NOT have the education to read books about mental-health?
-What if Yoga, Pilates and vegan food is just not in their program?
+What about all the suffering people who just want therapy because they have depression, PTSD, anxiety attacks and fears..
+What if they can’t afford to travel?
+Or if they do NOT have the education to read books about mental health?
+What if Yoga, Pilates and vegan food are just not in their program?
 How can they profit from our experience?…

 Easy does it.
 We have to boil it down.
 Make it clear and simple.